HodardCodeclub/CWMS/README.md

 After finishing the steps above, you will need to run the app on your local machine.
 -> Go into your browser and type _localhost/cwms_.
 -> If all was done successfully, you will find a login page.
 -> Use admin@cwms.com as username and better@cwms as password.
-OR -> Use better@cwms.com as username and better@solange as password.
+-> Use better@cwms.com as username and better@solange as password.